 I’ve also seen, especially in Asia and Africa, that unsaved relatives who live in the same house, will listen in easily to a group that meets in a home.
 They can then be invited to participate in the learning, answer questions, and are drawn in.
 You miss this when you decide to rent a building or meet in a church.

-5. Meeting in a church limits reproducibility.
+5. Meeting in a church building could limit reproducibility.

 Churches only have so many classrooms or halls.
 How will the groups multiply?